p0t4t0sandwich/ServerPanelManager/README.md

 - [ ] Update mods/plugins from url? -- maybe add a `update` command to the group system?
   - [ ] Optional: include regex to delete old files

-- [ ] Server console regex task -- maybe add a `regex` command to the group system?
+- [ ] Server console regex trigger -- maybe add a `regex` command to the group system?

 - [ ] No-start status fix -- plop a proper `server started` message in the console -- Fix for Forge 1.12.2 v14.23.5.2858 and FTB Revelation